|Height:||8 – 12 inches|

 What’s the Price of Russian Blue Kittens?

-As you prepare to buy a Russian Blue kitten, you should budget around $500-$800 for the cost of your new kitten.
+You should expect a Russian Blue kitten price to be around $500-$800 for the cost of your new kitten.

 The exact price will depend on a few different factors, including the breeder’s reputation, the kitten’s ancestry, and the price of veterinary care in your area.
 If the kittens you’re looking at have been registered with a breed organization like The International Cat Association, then expect their price to be higher than an unregistered kitten.